How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 | Outdoor patios | 15% to 20% |

-For example, a 100-square-foot room with a diagonal checkerboard layout may need around 115 to 120 square feet of tile total.
-Always confirm final quantities with your installer before ordering.
+A 100-square-foot room with a diagonal layout may need 115 to 120 square feet of tile in total.
+Always confirm final quantities with your installer before ordering, and try to order everything from the same production lot to avoid shade variation.

-Dry laying means placing the tile on the floor before applying mortar.
-This step is especially important for checkerboard layouts because it allows you to check the pattern before installation becomes permanent.
+Dry laying means placing tile on the floor without mortar before installation begins.
+This step is especially critical for checkerboard tile because it lets you verify the entire pattern before anything is permanent.

 Dry laying helps you:

-Lay out several rows in both directions and step back to review the pattern from the doorway or main sightline.
-If a cut feels too small or visually distracting, adjust the starting point before installation begins.
+Lay out several rows in both directions, then step back and review the pattern from the doorway or the primary viewing angle.
+If a cut looks too small or visually distracting, adjust the starting point before you begin.

-Not every checkerboard floor should begin in the exact center of the room.
-In many spaces, the best starting point depends on the primary line of sight.
+Not every checkerboard floor should start in the exact center of the room.
+The best starting point depends on the primary line of sight, meaning where people actually look when they enter the space.

 - In an entryway, center the pattern from the front door or main opening.